 Right to Try: This law was passed to provide another way for patients who have been diagnosed with life-threatening diseases or conditions who have tried all approved treatment options and who are unable to participate in a clinical trial to access certain investigational treatments.
 Learn more about Right to Try here and discuss with your doctor about whether this avenue is an option for you.
 Please note that the ultimate decision to provide the investigational treatment lies with the company who produces it.

 To learn more about the potential treatments and supplements that are currently being tested take a look at ALS Signal: The Clinical Research Dashboard designed for and by ALS patients and caregivers.

 You may consider whether you or your loved one should participate in an ALS clinical trial.
 For more information on “what is a clinical trial”, click here for a clinical trials 101 tutorial from the Northeast ALS Consortium.

-If you are ready to search for a clinical trial you will find that many websites offer search engines to help you identify potential trials.
-When you do, you may wonder which is best.
-The short answer is that they all extracting their data from the same database called clinicaltrials.gov.
-The difference between these websites is how they present the data from this database and facilitate your search.
+If you are interested in searching for a clinical trial, you will find that many websites offer search engines to help you identify potential trials.
 We’ve included below some of the leading search engines in the hopes that you find one that is the most intuitive for you: